 Ken cares about his clients, and he’s doesn’t like seeing people get taken advantage of.
 He has been involved in cases where “the other side” apparently didn’t disclose higher appraisals, and he used his experience and determination to fight these tactics.
 Because clients matter.

+Ken Sack Analytical.
+Respectful.
+Relentless.
 Proud of his New York roots, Ken attributes much of his determination and fight to his childhood where he learned to stand up for himself and others.
 Coupled with this desire to “do what’s right” is what Ken claims to be his greatest strength: his empathy.
-He understands that the first time many people learn of the concept of eminent domain is when they are contacted by the NCDOT informing them that their property will be taken.
+He understands that the first time many people learn of the concept of eminent domain is when they are contacted by the DOT informing them that their property will be taken.
 They might not know their legal rights, or what to do next.
-Ken lets his clients know that he cares about their situation and takes his time to explain the process and alternative strategies with them.
+Ken lets his clients know that he cares about their situation and takes his time to explain the process and alternative strategies to them.

 “I would like to be known as a zealous advocate, but also as someone who treats my adversaries, court personnel, and others with respect.”

-Ken came to North Carolina in 2004 with his wife, daughter, and son and has never looked back.
-He has been involved in various volunteer efforts with the Town of Morrisville – ranging from public safety and land use planning committees to the Planning and Zoning Board.
+Ken moved south in 2004 with his wife, daughter, and son and has never looked back.
+He has been involved in various volunteer efforts — ranging from public safety and land use planning committees to the Planning and Zoning Board.
 Outside of the office, he spends time reading, playing chess, cooking, and enjoying his family.